Ready to build

 FAQ

-What if the build fails?
+What if a generation fails?

-What if the build fails?
+What if a generation fails?

-How many builds will I run?
+How many times will I generate?

-How many builds will I run?
+How many times will I generate?